iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

     Figure 7.
 Images from the <em style="color:grey;">"planetarium"</em> class in the ImageNet validation set.
 68% of validation images in this class depict this particular building.
 </div>

 The *"planetarium"* class exhibits another issue.
 In the validation set, 68% of the images (34 out of 50) feature the same planetarium in Buenos Aires.
-The building appears many times in the training set too, but there the range of planetaria is much broader.
-Perhaps it is a beautiful location, and the authors enjoyed featuring it, but it is clear not i.i.d. to have this one appear so frequently in the validation set.
+The building appears many times in the training set too, but the range of planetaria is much broader.
+Perhaps it is a beautiful location, and the authors enjoyed featuring it, but it is not i.i.d.

-Here, the solution is fairly straightforward - a more representative set of images can be collected.
+Here, the solution is fairly straightforward - collecting a more representative set of images.
 Nevertheless, this breaks backward compatibility, rendering old and new results incomparable.

-## Images Deserving Multiple Labels
+## Images Requiring Multiple Labels

-We will illustrate the problem with multilabel images with an extreme example.
-What do you think should be the correct label for the following image?
+We illustrate the problem of multilabel images with an extreme example.
+What do you think is the correct label for the following image?

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="{{ 'assets/img/2025-04-28-imagenet-flaws/computer_mouse.png' | relative_url }}" style="height: 400px; margin: 30px 30px 5px 30px;" />